Monks in 5e may be mostly regarded for their formidable unarmed fighting styles, but some walk a different path.

 Typically, that’s something that I really look for in a subclass.
 When I (finally) played a Monk in 5e back in 2018, I was super excited to make a Kensei.

 Unfortunately, there’s almost a certain “clunky” feeling to it.

 Agile Parry is useful for the AC bump, but the feature discourages you from swinging your weapon which is… you know… kind of what this subclass is all about… Once you get Extra Attack, it’s a bit better but still a bit awkward.

 Then, the optional Dedicated Weapon feature from Tasha’s Cauldron of Everything more or less just lets every Monk be a Kensei.
-(I cover that feature in my article about Monk Weapons, by the way.)

 With all of that said, it’s not all bad.

 The Kensei Monk can actually make for a pretty solid ranged character.
 It’s a bit unorthodox, but it works!

 Even from a flavor standpoint, it’s an option for those who want to play a melee combatant character but just aren’t quite resonating with a class like a Fighter.
 After all, you still get some really cool features from the Monk class that can let you do all kinds of crazy stuff!

 I wouldn’t say that this is a bad subclass option for Monks in 5e.
 However, it’s just simply not anywhere near the same level as other Monastic Traditions like the Way of the Open Hand or the Way of the Long Death.

 Personally, I enjoyed my time playing a Kensei Monk.
 But I admittedly less enjoyed the subclass and more enjoyed the character himself and the adventure that our group was playing.